Clemsazert/docker-ci-cd-tutorial/README.md

 });
 ```

-- The final `app.js` looks like this :
+- The final `app.js` file should look like this :
 ```
 const express = require('express');
 const http = require('http');